Bayonne, New Jersey: Religion

 The Roman Catholic Archdiocese of Newark operates Catholic churches.
 Two in Bayonne, Blessed Miriam Teresa Demjanovich Church and St. John Paul II Church, were formed from consolidations, in 2016, because the number of people attending Catholic churches declined.

 Demjanovich church is a merger of St. Andrew and St. Mary Star of the Sea churches, with the merged congregation keeping the two sites for worship.
 Reverend Alexander Santora in the Jersey Journal wrote that due to the efforts of the pastor, the Demjanovich merger "went off, however, without a hitch."

 Three other churches, Our Lady of the Assumption, Our Lady of Mt.
 Carmel, and St. Michael/St. Joseph, merged into John Paul II in 2016.
 There were unsuccessful protests to keep Assumption open, and the archdiocese committed to closing that church.

 Bayonne's Jewish community is served by Temple Beth Am (Reform), Temple Emanu-El (Conservative), Ohav Zedek (Orthodox), and Chabad (Orthodox).
+Rabbi Reuven Frank served as the city's chief rabbi from 1929 to 1931.